 Day Three - Milan - Split

 Today we visit Loreto which is situated on the bank of the Musone river.
 Famous for the ‘Holy House’, which since medieval times has been believed to be the very home in which Virgin Mary lived, conceived and raised young Jesus.
-We then continue our journey to Ancona, where we embark on our overnight ferry service to Split.
+We then continue our journey to Ancona, where we embark on our overnight ferry service to Split, with a set dinner on board.
 (B,D)